zakattack9/zstoo.com/README.md

 ### TODO
 - optimize laggy animations
-- clean up CSS with Sass at-rules and vars
 - design desktop views and compatibility
 - UI testing with Enzyme and Jest
+- refactor AWS lambdas with TypeScript
+- rebuild reusable hooks into custom hooks
 - ensure all GSAP animations have necessary `refs` to their respective components
+- ~clean up CSS with Sass at-rules and vars~
-- create mixins for css properties with vendor prefixes
+- ~create mixins for css properties with vendor prefixes~
-- refactor `Main.js` component as an HOC? to prevent duplicate code?
+  - not needed, webpack takes care of this already with `create-react-app`
-- move and host zaksakata.com/photogrpahy in a seperate s3 bucket
+- ~move and host zaksakata.com/photogrpahy in a seperate s3 bucket~
+  - hosted from GitHub repository
 - figure out a better way to render mobile and desktop views to prevent memory leaks
 - split mobile SVGs into separate file (keep `SVG.js` for shared SVGs)
 - ~test if keeping project images in public folder slows down load time~